 Module BitStringAddresses

-and various Fock addresses.
+This module contains the implementations of BitString and various Fock addresses.
 The addresses serve as a basis for a Hamiltonian.

 While there are not restrictions on the type of address a Hamiltonian uses, Rimu provides implementations for Bosonic, Fermionic, and mixed Fock States.